Data Center Colocation

 Build Your Own Cloud in Our World-Class Data Center

-Access One leases space in some of the world's premier data centers, in which we provide SAS70 Type II Certified data centers for all our colocation packages.
+Access One leases space in some of the world's premier data centers, where we provide SAS70 Type II Certified data centers for all colocation packages.
 Our centers offer you access to multiple power grids, multi-generator backup, fully redundant and diverse fiber-path Internet from multiple carriers, and Tier 1 physical security.
 Our facilities provide best-in-class power and cooling capabilities, allowing unrivaled power consumption/sq. ft. — perfect for power-hungry applications!

 In addition, Access One provides data center space with greater flexibility than most providers — we have options ranging from 1/3 of a rack to custom-defined square footage.
 This flexibility provides cost-effectiveness for even a single hosted server at our facilities.

 In-house or colocation data centers?
 While on-site server stacks provide familiarity, they can’t compete with the scalability, security, reliability and cost benefits offered by top-tier data center colocation providers.